 Create a personal geography map of your own area- include photographs, personal reflections and places of importance (Changing Places) Watch one documentary on Climate Change- Create 20 questions that people could answer if they were to watch the documentary.
 (Water and Carbon) Read the Antarctica Case Study.
 Write a letter to the prime minister explaining three threats faced by Antarctica- which do you think is the most important one?
-(Global Governance) Read 'Changing Cities'- produce a case study summary on one of the cities.
-(Changing Places) In 300 words, explain what 'geography' means to you Give three ways in which the World Health Organisation (WHO) are helping to control the spread of Coronavirus Produce a mind map of the multi- hazard area of Haiti (Hazards)
+(Global Governance) Read 'Changing Cities'- produce a In 300 words, explain what Produce a mind map of the multicase study summary on one of the 'geography' means to you hazard area of Haiti cities.
+(Hazards) (Changing Places) Give three ways in which the World Health Organisation (WHO) are helping to control the spread of Coronavirus